1tomany/data-uri/README.md

 The `parse_data()` function has the following arguments:

 * `mixed $data` The data to parse.
-* `?string $name` The display name for the temporary file.
+* `?string $displayName` The display name for the temporary file.
 This is useful for handling file uploads where the original filename is preferred over the random name PHP assigns.
 A randomly generated name will be used if this is empty and a name cannot be resolved.
 This is `null` by default.
 * `?string $directory` The directory to save the temporary file in.
 If empty, the temporary file is saved in the directory defined by `sys_get_temp_dir()`.
 This is `null` by default.
 * `bool $deleteOriginal` If true, and a file was used as the data, the original file will be deleted after the temporary one is created.
 This is `false` by default.
 * `bool $selfDestruct` If true, the object will delete the temporary file it references when the destructor is called.
 This is `true` by default.